← Back to 漢書

 18

 Zheng Chong of Gaomi was tied by marriage to the Wang clan for generations.
 His grandfather bought resettlement at Pingling.
 His father served Gong Yu as a clerk famed for straight dealing.
 He rose from literary clerk to the chancellor's carriage office.
 His brother Zheng Li was schoolmates with Fu Xi.
 Fu Xi's grand marshalship lifted Zheng Chong to vice president of the secretariat under Ai.
 At first Ai listened to his blunt visits.
-The emperor joked that he could pick Zheng's tread out of any corridor.
+Whenever he was seen dragging leather sandals, the emperor laughed and said, "I recognize Minister Zheng's shoe sound."

 19